To know Jesus and make him known

 Email us at amazingspaces@modburyteam.org for more information

-Our Grade 1 listed church building needs some Tender Loving Care.
-We are future-proofing this landmark building by installing a new heating system, a new electric system and restoring the interior.
-We are creating a vibrant space for everyone at the heart of the community.
-Help us make this a truly Amazing Space once again.
+Our Grade 1 listed church building needed some Tender Loving Care.
+We have installed a new underfloor heating system, a new electric system and restored the interior.
+It’s a flexible space for everyone at the heart of the community.
+Shown below, you will see a brief story of our journey, starting with the latest pictures.

 It took 3 lorry loads of screed to pour the new floor.
-The heating pipes are under the screed and once it has dried, we will pump a small amount of heat through the pipes to aid the process of fully curing the floor.
+The heating pipes are under the screed and once it dried, we pumped a small amount of heat through the pipes to aid the process of fully curing the floor.

 Thank you to all the professionals and volunteers who made this a slick and successful day - a day to remember, something we might only see once in our own lifetimes.